Sri Lanka lifts ban on alcohol sales to women

-COLOMBO - Women over the age of 18 in Sri Lanka are now allowed to buy alcohol and work in places where the drinks are produced and sold.
+COLOMBO • Women over the age of 18 in Sri Lanka are now allowed to buy alcohol and work in places where liquor is produced and sold.

 The government said it was amending a 1955 law that it agreed was discriminatory against women.